Barrister at University Chambers

 His experience includes acting in matters concerning corporate trustees and managed funds, as well as in contested deceased estate, probate, and family provision matters.

-Daniel has acted in a broad variety of claims under consumer protection legislation and consumer credit legislation.
-He has experience in claims for misleading and deceptive conduct, unconscionable conduct, breaches of the Franchise Code, and breaches of retirement villages legislation.
+Daniel has acted in a broad variety of claims under consumer protection legislation and consumer credit legislation, including the Australian Consumer Law, the National Credit Code, and the Australian Securities and Investments Commission Act 2001.
+He has experience in claims alleging misleading or deceptive conduct, unconscionable conduct, unfair contract terms, breaches of the Franchise Code, and breaches of retirement villages legislation.

 Daniel has extensive experience in human rights litigation.
 He has acted for disadvantaged individuals and not-for profits, and he has acted on anti-discrimination claims, cases involving freedom of speech and of assembly, and cases involving abusive conduct by police and other government excesses.